 Figure 3.
-Stack of the cross correlation functions over all the 82 time windows from Figure 2.
+Stack of the cross-correlation functions over all the 82 time windows from Figure 2.
 We used a phase-weighted stack for the stack over the stations and for the stack over the time windows.
 The black line is the stack over all the time windows.
 The red line on the left panels is the envelope of the stack over the time windows in the _rst cluster (which contains the time windows that fit well with the stack), and the blue line on the right panels is the envelope of the stack over the time windows in the second cluster (which contains the time windows that do not fit well with the stack).
 Top panels are the cross correlation of the EW component with the

 vertical component, and bottom panels are the cross correlation of the NS component with the vertical component.